Are you hungry & looking for vegan restaurants in Southeast Portland?

-As a bonus, you can go next door to the tea shop to buy tea and tea-related items.
+As a bonus, you can go next door to the tea shop to buy loose-leaf tea and tea-related items.

 Address & Phone

 Decorated with reclaimed wood and bamboo, it reminds me of an old teahouse I visited in Beijing, China but on a smaller scale.
 There’s a Buddha niche on one wall, a waterfall in the corner, and loads of tea paraphernalia all around.
-I’ll be honest, it’s my happy place.
-I always feel as though I am in another, distant land there.
+I’ll be honest, it’s my happy place, and I always feel as though I am in another, distant land there.

 I have been to Belmont Teahouse many times.
 Because it is a tiny place, I usually go mid-afternoon to avoid a line of people waiting for tables.